Abhimanyu8/GU-HMS/README.md

 ## Installation

-Follow these steps to install and run the MediCare Hospital Management System on a Linux system:
+Follow these steps to install and run the GU Hospital HMS on a Linux system:

 ### Prerequisites